druxorey/dotfiles/README.md

     - `bin`: This directory contains several scripts that are added to the `$PATH` so that they can be executed at any time.

-    - `initpkg.sh`: A script for installing essential packages and necessary repositories.
+    - `arch-bootstrap`: A script for installing essential packages and necessary repositories.

     To run the files you have to use the following commands: